-The description which follows of the procedures and recordkeeping with respect to beneficial ownership interest in the Notes, payment of principal and interest and other payments on the Notes to DTC Participants or Beneficial Owners (as such terms are defined or used herein), confirmation and transfer of beneficial ownership interests in the Notes and other related transactions by and between DTC, DTC Participants and Beneficial Owners, is based on certain information furnished by DTC to the Township.
+The description which follows of the procedures and recordkeeping with respect to beneficial ownership interest in the BANs, payment of principal and interest and other payments on the BANs to DTC Participants or Beneficial Owners (as such terms are defined or used herein), confirmation and transfer of beneficial ownership interests in the BANs and other related transactions by and between DTC, DTC Participants and Beneficial Owners, is based on certain information furnished by DTC to the Township.
 Accordingly, the Township does not make any representations concerning these matters.

-DTC will act as securities depository for the Notes.
-The Notes will be issued as fully registered securities registered in the name of Cede & Co.
+DTC will act as securities depository for the BANs.
+The BANs will be issued as fully registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully registered certificate will be issued for each maturity of the Notes, each in the aggregate principal amount of such maturity, and will be deposited with DTC.
+One fully registered certificate will be issued for the BANs, in the aggregate principal amount of the BANs, and will be deposited with DTC.